 You WILL NOT be inclined to open up those packages!
 Then rummage through your Tupperware drawer, ask your kid “why are all the lids to these containers missing?’
 Then get those snacks packaged up on time.

-You would be wishing you had CONVENIENT LITTLE SINGLE SERVING BAGS that you could be grabbing and throwing into the lunch.
+You would be wishing you had CONVENIENT LITTLE SINGLE SERVING BAGS/CONTAINERS that you could be grabbing and throwing into the lunch.

-So when you run into the grocery store while your kid is at Hockey Practice, your are going to be SO TEMPTED to buy some single serve goldfish bags because they’re on sale anyways.
+Then when you run into the grocery store while your kid is at Hockey Practice, your are going to be SO TEMPTED to buy some single serve goldfish bags because they’re on sale anyways.
 Meanwhile, this mishap is not being Budget Friendly at all, because chances are the bulk goldfish that ARE NOT ON SALE will still be cheaper BY UNIT.

 Point made, I hope.